Carmen: Synopsis, Character Map

 Carmen

 My friend told me that my life is in danger because you are here.
 But I’m fine.
-I’m not going to run away from you.
+I won’t run away from you.

 Don José